crystaldb/autodba/README.md

 Reliability and security are the top priorities for database operations, and our approach reflects that.
 The success of autonomous vehicles shows that with careful engineering, one can build systems that operate safely in complex environments.
-The time has come to do the same for similarly challenging IT operations—as AutoDBA does for databases.
+The time has come to do the same for similarly challenging IT operations—as Crystal DBA does for databases.

 ## 🔍 Project Status: Observability Only

-As of today, this project includes only the basic observability features of AutoDBA.
+As of today, this project includes only the basic observability features of Crystal DBA.
 Building an AI agent requires quality data, so we first need to make sure that this foundation is solid.

 Why did we put effort into tools for visualizing and exploring data when we envision a future were only machines consume it?
 For one, we need to verify that the data is sufficient to support good decision making—if a human expert does not have enough information to make a good decision, then we are probably asking too much of the AI agent if we expect it to do so.
-Furthermore, AutoDBA's observability tools add value to the PostgreSQL ecosystem, even without an AI agent.
+Furthermore, Crystal DBA's observability tools add value to the PostgreSQL ecosystem, even without an AI agent.

 The core AI agent is under development and will be released once it reaches a reasonable degree of accuracy and stability.

 ## 🚧 Temporary Limitations

-This is an early release of AutoDBA's observability features.
+This is an early release of Crystal DBA's observability features.
 We are committed to supporting PostgreSQL in all environments and popular major versions.
 However, the following temporary limitations are presently in place: